stggh/PyZeroCore/README.rst

 Implementation
 --------------
-This is simply a Python implementation of the algorithms given in the above publications.
-The atomic version is
+This is a Python implementation of the algorithms given in the above publications.
+The atomic version are Eq.